gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 ::: info

-Here, if **jo** were **taso**, it would mean they only action they were taking is having their ID card.
+Here, if [jo]{.tokipona} were [taso]{.tokipona}, it would mean they only action they were taking is having their ID card.
 What is meant is that the only object they have is their ID card!

 :::